Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Basic notions and definitions

 \subsection{Moduli and periods of hyperk\"{a}hler fourfolds of $K3^{[2]}$-type}

 (Reference: \cite{Debarre}).
-Let $X$ be a complex algebraic variety which is deformation equivalent to the Hilbert scheme $S^{[2]}$ of length-two zero-dimensional subschemes of a $K3$ surface $S$ (or the Douady space, for $S$ a non-algebraic $K3$).
-Then $X$ is a four-dimensional hyperk\"{a}hler (HK) manifold --- meaning $X$ is a simply connected with a nowhere degenerate $2$-form $\omega$ such that $H^0(X, \Omega^2 X) = \bC \omega$.
-We say that such HK manifolds are \textit{of $K3^{[2]}$-type}.
-One can show that any HK manifold has $H^r(X, \calO_X) = 0$ for any $r$ odd, so the exponential exact sequence shows that $\Pic X$ injects into $H^2(X, \bZ)$.
+Let $X$ be a complex algebraic variety which is deformation equivalent to the Hilbert scheme $S^{[2]}$ of length-two zero-dimensional subschemes of a $K3$ surface $S$ (a variety {\it of $K3^{[2]}$-type}).
+Then $X$ is a four-dimensional hyperk\"{a}hler (HK) manifold --- meaning $X$ is simply connected with a nowhere degenerate $2$-form $\omega$ such that $H^0(X, \Omega^2_X) = \bC \omega$.
+Any HK manifold has $H^r(X, \calO_X) = 0$ for any $r$ odd, so the exponential exact sequence shows that $\Pic X$ injects into $H^2(X, \bZ)$.
 The second integral singular cohomology also underlies a Hodge structure of weight 2 of $K3$-type.
 The gives another realization of the Picard group as $\Pic X = H^{1,1}(X) \cap H^2(X, \bZ)$.

-The group $H^2(X, \bZ)$ and (its subgroup $\Pic X$) inherits the structure of a quadratic space from the \textit{Beauville-Bogomolov-Fujiki (BBF) form} $q_X$, a certain canonically defined nondegenerate integral quadratic form of signature $(3, b_2(X) -3)$.
+The group $H^2(X, \bZ)$ (and its subgroup $\Pic X$) inherits the structure of a quadratic space from the \textit{Beauville-Bogomolov-Fujiki (BBF) form} $q_X$, a certain canonically defined nondegenerate integral quadratic form of signature $(3, b_2(X) -3)$.
 For more on $q_X$ we refer the reader to~\cite{Beauville}.
 For $S$ a $K3$ surface, the second cohomology with the BBF form $(H^2(S^{[2]}, \bZ), q_S)$ is isomorphic to $H^2(S, \bZ) \oplus \bZ \delta$ with $\delta^2 = -2$.
 The summand $H^2(S, \bZ)$ is the K3 lattice and carries an intersection form given by the cup product, with $s \cdot s = q(s)$.
 The class $2\delta$ is corresponds to the divisor in $S^{[2]}$ parametrizing nonreduced subschemes of $S$ of length two.
 Since $q(H^2(S^{[2]}, \bZ)) = 2\bZ$, the cohomology group $H^2(S^{[2]}, \bZ)$ has the structure of an even, integral lattice.

 The second integral cohomology with the BBF form is deformation invariant.
 As $H^2(S, \bZ) \cong U^{\oplus 3} \oplus E_8(-1)^{\oplus 2} $ for any $K3$ surface $S$, it follows for $X$ a fourfold of $K3^{[2]}$-type that $H^2(X, \bZ)$ is isomorphic to the lattice